DecisionToolkit/dsntk-rs/model/README.md

 ## Overview

-DMN model used by other components of [Decision Toolkit](https://github.com/dsntk) project.
+DMN model used by other components of [Decision Toolkit](https://crates.io/crates/dsntk).

 This crate implements: